algo7/TripAdvisor-Review-Scraper/README.md

 3. The hotel scraper uses date of review instead of date of stay as the date because the date of stay is not always available.

 # Container Provisioner
+Automates the process of provisioning containers for the scraper.

+Please read more about the container provisioner [here](https://github.com/algo7/TripAdvisor-Review-Scraper/tree/main/container_provisioner)

 # Proxy Pool
+Provides a pool of proxies for the scraper to use.

+Please read more about the proxy pool [here](https://github.com/algo7/TripAdvisor-Review-Scraper/tree/main/proxy_pool)